How to Estimate the Cost of a SaaS

 4. Put together a project estimate (this is what this article is about).

-• Creative brief
+• Creative Brief

-• Information architecture (IA)
+• Information Architecture (IA)

-• Project flows or wireframes
+• Project Flows or Wireframes

-• Project plan
+• Project Plan

-• Final price or very narrow range
+• More narrow price range

-Template and process for estimating a SaaS or large web-app project
+Template and process for estimating a SaaS or large web app project

 So let’s take a look at the process for building a SaaS from start to finish.